intuition-dev/intuDocs/site/text/features1.md

 1. Most other low-code are based on DB table.
-We are opposite / front facing: you make a mockup/prototype - and then the back end.
+We are opposite / front facing: you make a mockup/prototype - and then the backend.
 1. Any css framework, design system, or default: BootStrap
 2. Any .js framework, or our own default: ViewModel
 2. Iterative development: reduce app maintenance and iteration cost via our WebAdmin editor.